Out North records

 Collection description:

 A majority of the collection relates to Out North productions.
 Records include include programs, newspaper clippings, correspondence, photographs, digital files on zip disks, and production posters.
-The collection also contains records related to projects, such as ONSTAGE, Asian Culture Night, the Ship Creek Arts Space, Grandview buiding files, and Gene Dugan and Jay Brause’s free speech research files.
+The collection also contains records related to projects, such as ONSTAGE, Asian Culture Night, the Ship Creek Arts Space, Grandview building files, fundraising files, and legal files.

 Digitized copies: This collection has not been digitized.
 For information about obtaining digital copies, please contact Archives and Special Collections.